+Passenger To Frankfurt 'And where did you meet this child?' asked the mountainous Dragon.
 Was it a trap?
-He did not know, but he made his decision.

-'At the American Embassy, in London.'
-'Ah yes, so I heard.
-And how is - ah, I forget her name now - ah yes, Milly Jean, our southern heiress?
+He did not know, but he made his decision. ^'At the American Embassy, in London.
+Ah yes, so I heard.
+And how is--ah, I forget her name now--ah yes, Milly Jean, our southern heiress?
 Attractive, did you think?'
-'Most charming.
+Most charming.
 She has a great success in London.'
-'And poor dull Sam Cortman, the United States Ambassador?'
-'A very sound man, I'm sure,' said Stafford Nye politely.

-She chuckled.

-'Aha, you're tactful, are you not?
-Ah well, he does well and he does what he is told as a good politician should.
-It is enjoyable to be Ambassador in London.
-She could do that for him, Milly Jean.
+And poor duU Sam Cortman, the United States Ambassador?'
+A very sound man, I'm sure,' said Stafford Nye politely.
+Me chuckled.
+Aha, you're tactful, are you not?
+Ah well, he does weu AnO[^] -Re does what he is told as a good Politician should. '"la it is enjoyable to be Ambassador in London.
+She could I>TP 97 D do that for him, Milly Jean.
 Ah, she could get him an Embassy anywhere in the world, with that well-stuffed purse of hers.
 Her father owns half the oil in Texas, he owns land goldfields, everything.
-A coarse, singularly ugly man.
-But what does she look like?
+A coarse, singularly ugly man_But what does she look like?
 A gentle little aristocrat.
 Not blatant, not rich.
 That is very clever of her, is it not?'
-'Sometimes it presents no difficulties,' said Sir Stafford Nye.
+'Sometimes it presents no difficulties,' said Sir StaPord Nye.
+And you?

-'And you?
 You are not rich?'
-'I wish I was.'
-'The Foreign Office nowadays, it is not, shall we say, very rewarding?'
-'Oh well, I would not put it like that...
-After all, one goes places, one meets amusing people, one sees the world, one sees something of what goes on.'
+'I wiśh I was.'
+"The Foreign Office nowadays, it is not, shall we say, very rewarding?'
+'Oh well, I would not put it like thai . . .
+After all, one goes places, one meets amusing people, one sees the world, one sees something of what goes on.
 'Something, yes.
 But not everything.'
-'That would be very difficult.'
-'Have you ever wished to see what - how shall I put it - what goes on behind the scenes in life?'
+That would be very difficult.'
+'Have you ever wished to see what--how shall I put it-what goes on behind the scenes in life?'
 'One has an idea sometimes.'
 He made his voice noncommittal.
 'I have heard it said that that is true of you, that you have sometimes ideas about things.
-Not perhaps the conventional ideas?'
-There have been times when I've been made to feel the bad boy of the family,' said Stafford Nye and laughed.
+Not perhaps the conventional ideas?
+There have been times when I've been made to feel the bad boy of the family," said Stafford Nye and laughed.
 Old Charlotte chuckled.
 'You don't mind admitting things now and again, do you?'
 'Why pretend?
 People always know what you're concealing.'
 She looked at him.
 'What do you want out of life, young man?'
 He shrugged his shoulders.
 Here again, he had to play things by ear.
 'Nothing,' he said.
 'Come now, come now, am I to believe that?'
 'Yes, you can believe it.
 I am not ambitious.
-Do I look ambitious?'
-'No, I will admit that.'
-'I ask only to be amused, to live comfortably, to eat, to drink in moderation, to have friends who amuse me.'
+Do I loo> ambitious?'
+'NO, I will admit that.'
+'I ask only to be amused, to live comfortably, to eat, to drink in moderation, to have friends who amuse me.
 The old woman leant forward.
 Her eyes snapped open and shut three or four times.
-Then she spoke in a rather different voice.
+Then she spoke in ,1 ra1"6 different voice.
 It was like a whistling note.
 'Can you hate?
 Are you capable of hating?'
-'To hate is a waste of time.'
-'I see.
+To hate is a waste of time.
+98 I see.
 I see.
 There are no lines of discontent in your face.
 That is true enough.
-All the same, I think you are ready to take a certain path which will lead you to a certain place, and you will go along it smiling, as though you did not care, but all the same, in the end, if you find the right advisers, the right helpers, you might attain what you want, if you are capable of wanting.'
-'As to that,' said Stafford Nye, 'who isn't?'
-He shook his head at her very gently.
-'You see too much,' he said.
-'Much too much.'
-Footmen threw open a door.
+AU the same, I think you are ready to take a certain path which will lead you to a certain